Research ( full-time, part-time)

 This course is located in the School of Humanities and Social Sciences.
 Find out more about our research.

-Our PhD research programmes will allow you to explore your own interests in history, supported by the expertise of our staff.
+Our PhD research programmes will allow you to join one of our research projects or explore your own interests in History, supported by the expertise of our staff.

 Our permanent supervisory staff are recognised as international experts in their fields, and have produced a large number of influential books, journal articles and edited collections, and won funding for a number of prestigious research projects.
 Our history expertise includes: